Georgette’s Lemony Greek Rice

 Recipe from Georgette, who probably learned to make it from her Greek mother!

 Amount Per Serving: Calories: 124Total Fat: 7gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 4mgSodium: 1277mgCarbohydrates: 13gFiber: 0gSugar: 1gProtein: 2g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Georgette’s Really Lemony Greek Pilafi would be limited to phase 2 or 3 for the South Beach Diet, and this is too high in carbs for a low-carb diet plan.
+Georgette’s Lemony Greek Rice would be limited to phase 2 or 3 for the original South Beach Diet, and this is probably too in carbs for a low-carb diet plan.

 Find More Recipes Like This One: